CPO-6 Federal Sanction Checks

 C. COORDINATION AMONG DREXEL UNIVERSITY AND ITS AFFILIATES

 To ensure that this Policy is implemented and administered with consistency by Drexel University and its affiliates, the Chief Compliance Officer of Drexel University is authorized to delegate some or all of its responsibilities hereunder to the compliance staff, or other appropriate staff, within Drexel University to assist with management and support of the Sanctions Check program.

 D. P-CARD RECONCILIATION PROCESS

-- To prevent unknowingly doing business with a vendor that may be suspended or debarred, Procurement Card (P-Card) transactions are not allowed to automatically default to a grant fund.
+- To prevent unknowingly doing business with a vendor that may be suspended or debarred, Purchasing Card (P-Card) transactions are not allowed to automatically default to a grant fund.
 A P-Card cardholder can reconcile transactions to a grant fund during the monthly reconciliation, but a grant fund cannot be a default for a cardholder.

 - Procurement Services will supply to the Office of Research Compliance with a monthly P-Card report of spending, identifying transactions reconciled to a grant.

 - The Office of Research Compliance will screen vendors meeting the threshold to determine if any vendors have been suspended or debarred.
 Screenings are conducted through Visual Compliance, an automated compliance screening software.